daviddahl/devtools/DevToolsForward.md

 # Developer Tools 2011 #

 Kevin Dangoor <kdangoor@mozilla.com>
-December 20, 2010
+December 21, 2010

 This document is a high-level plan for Mozilla developer tools releases after Firefox 4 and through the rest of 2011.
 We'll drill into the details of each part of this plan early in 2011.

 ## Vision ##

-The ultimate goal is to **turn the browser into a dynamic environment for working on web applications**.
+The ultimate goal is to **allow Firefox to be used as a dynamic environment for building web applications**.
 Our work in 2011 will be the first steps along that path.

 For 2011, we want to: